 Developing A Sense of Satisfaction Can Lead to Better Sleep

 Emmons and McCullough ran a series of experiments before publishing their book called, Thanks!
-One experiment involved adults with a debilitating disorder that caused muscular and joint pain.
-This disorder also caused nocturnal pain, resulting in a lack of sleep.
+One experiment involved adults with a debilitating disorder that caused muscular and joint pain that can cause nocturnal pain, resulting in a lack of sleep.

-Two groups were enrolled in the study.
-The first group was asked to journal every day for 21 days on the things that day for which they were grateful.
-The second group was asked to record events that had happened that day.
-They received no instruction to focus on positive or negative impacts of those events.
+Two groups were enrolled in the study: The first group were asked to journal every day for 21 days on the things that day for which they were grateful.
+The second group were asked to record events that had happened that day.
+They received no instruction as to focus on positive or negative impacts of those events.

 Typically, the first group focused on events such as sunsets, flowers, blue skies, friendships, family connections, and being alive.
 After 21 days, the first group expressed an overall sense of optimism and satisfaction in general.
 The surprising benefit is they were sleeping better despite their physical pain.

-In the Daily Habits of Exceptional Leaders study, mentioned earlier, it was also demonstrated that these leaders built up habits centred around being grateful for the roles they occupy, the chance to make an impact, and for their family support systems.
+In The Daily Habits of Exceptional Leaders study it was also demonstrated that these leaders built up habits centred around being grateful for the roles they occupy, the chance to make an impact, and for their family support systems.
 They also reported having little difficulty with sleeping.

 What to Do Next?

 The simplest activity is to start recording what and/or whom you are grateful for every morning and night.
 Some people use a journal.
 Others, myself included, simply do this in my own head while I lie in bed before getting up or going to sleep.
-According to a 2011 article from Harvard Medical titled, In Praise of Gratitude, picking a number of things to be grateful for is useful, (i.e. three to five things).
+According to a recent article from Harvard Health, picking a number of things to be grateful for is useful, (i.e. three to five things).

 Padraig O’Sullivan is the President of The Leadership Circle and the Full Circle Group for Asia Pacific.
 Padraig’s reputation as a leading international business coach has been established with more than twelve years leadership and coaching experience encompassing Australia, Asia, Europe, and the Middle East.
 He is labeled “one of Asia’s top leadership experts.”
 Harnessing solid, global business acumen and entrepreneurial thinking, Padraig exhibits and delivers the critical understanding, character, expertise, and hands-on strategies to ensure clients achieve their transition and transformation goals.